SACRED SYMBOLS AND THEIR MEANINGS

 She moves elegantly around Mother Earth every 27 days.
 She is responsible for the earth's waters, and controls the tides as her energy merges with Mother Earth's heartbeat and causes the oceans to move.
 She is the light in a darkened world and stands as a beacon of faith and hope.

 She is the queen of feminine life and is quintessentially female energy.
 Strong, Fair, Kind, Generous, Inspired, Dreaming, Nurturing, Intelligent.
 The female body throughout its lifetime goes through many profound internal changes from childhood to Elder.
 Gyemgm Aatk is with each woman constantly and provides the balance needed during the changes.

 Woman's life-giving gift to to the future of the world gives her a powerful voice in how the world is shaped.
 It is this voice that Gyemgm Aatk encourages women to use in the service of the sisterhood and the safety and protection of Mother Earth.

 NATURAL WORLD & THE NUMBER FOUR

 First Nations teachings bases itself on balance and harmony of all living things anchored by the four great directions on the Medicine Wheel - East, South, West, North.
-All things come in groups of four:
+All things come in groups of four.
+Some examples: